estandengrant/CovNet_Classifier/README.md

   - Dogs: ~12500 images of dogs
 - main.py: Python script to process and fit image data to Neural Network model.

-### Model Details
+### Model Architecture
-- Deep Convolutional Neural Network
-- Layer 1:
+Layer 1: Convolutional Layer
-  - 64 Neuron layer with Rectified Linear activation function.
+- Neurons: 64
+- Activation Function: Rectified Linear Unit (ReLU) is utilized to introduce non-linearity, enhancing the model's capability to learn complex patterns.
-  - Max Pooling function to reduce dimensions of output data.
+- Dimensionality Reduction: Applies Max Pooling to compress the spatial dimensions of the output, effectively reducing the computational complexity while preserving essential features.

-- Layer 2:
+Layer 2: Convolutional Layer
-  - 64 Neuron layer with Rectified Linear activation function.
+- Neurons: 64
-  - Max pooling function to reduce dimensions of output data.
+- Activation Function: ReLU, continuing to facilitate the learning of intricate structures within the data.
+- Dimensionality Reduction: Max Pooling is employed once again to further condense the output dimensions, streamlining feature representation.

-- Layer 3:
+Layer 3: Fully Connected Layer (Dense Layer)
-  - Dense layer with Rectified Linear activation function.
+- Activation Function: ReLU, ensuring the network's capacity to process and relay non-linear relationships to the output layer.

-- Output Layer:
+Output Layer: Final Classification Layer
-  - 1 Neuron layer with Sigmoid activation function to output 0 or 1
+- Neurons: 1, tailored for binary classification tasks.
+- Activation Function: Sigmoid, chosen for its ability to map the final neuron's output to a probability score between 0 and 1, indicative of the two classes (e.g., 'dog' or 'cat').

-- Loss Function:
+Loss Function: Binary Crossentropy
-  - Binary Corssentropy loss function (due to the binary nature of the output and it's respective value (dog or cat)
+- Purpose: This loss function is selected due to the binary nature of the classification task.
+It quantifies the difference between the predicted probabilities and the actual binary labels (dog or cat), guiding the model towards accurate predictions through optimization.

 <img align="left" width=250 src="PetImages/Cat/0.jpg"> <img align="right" width=250 src="PetImages/Dog/0.jpg">